 By River Teslar, GSBA Business Training Specialist

 A new year brings new opportunities to review your payroll practices!
 Washington’s 2025 overtime rule updates offer a chance to revisit which salaried employees qualify as exempt from overtime, minimum wage, and sick leave protections.
-While these changes are mandated by Washington State Labor & Industries’, there’s no need to stress—I’m here to walk you through the changes and help you get ahead.
+While these changes are mandated by Washington State Labor & Industries it’s worth noting that minimum wage and certain ordinances in the city of Seattle vary from state policy.
+That said, there’s no need to stress—I’m here to walk you through the changes and help you get ahead.

 The 2025 Salary Thresholds